EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 ## Conclusion

-This post has described crinkled arcs in three ways: a function describing the curve made by continuously varying a parameter in an interval function, using a set of basis trigonometric basis functions and as the trajectory of Brownian motion through a Hilbert space of normal distribution random variables.
+This post has described crinkled arcs in three ways: a function describing the curve made by continuously varying a parameter in an interval function, using a set of trigonometric basis functions and as the trajectory of Brownian motion through a Hilbert space of normal distribution random variables.

-The original motivation for this blog post was to clarify for myself the relationship between these three descriptions (in his original work, Johnson jumped immediately between the third and second using the Kosambi–Karhunen–Loève theorem).
-I was somewhat surprised to find the definition of the basis functions for the crinkled arc in $$L^2(0,1)$$ did not appear in any sources that I found, though I was also surprised by how few sources I could find.
+The original motivation for this post was to clarify for myself the relationship between these three descriptions, giving more space to elucidate the relationship between the crinkled arc and Brownian motion than I was able to find in the literature.
+I was somewhat surprised to find the definition of the basis functions for the crinkled arc in $$L^2(0,1)$$ did not appear in any sources that I found.
+In exploring these connections, I hope that this post can serve as reasonable introduction to the crinkled arc and make its properties seem a little less unintuitive.

 ## References